moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 | `UInt32Property` | `uint32`               |

 In addition, `StructProperty` is used as type.
-Similar to maps, sets have the problem that no information about which struct type is used is being serialized to the save game.
+Similar to maps, sets do not serialize the concrete struct type in the save file.
-It is only possible to workaround this by manually creating a list of struct types using the parent class name and property name.
+A practical workaround is to maintain a manual mapping by parent class name and property name.
 So far, the following types have been observed:

 | Parent Class                               | Name                | Struct Type |